What I Wish I Knew When I Started My Career

 We hope that has been useful for any current or potential apprentices.
 Of course if you want to add your own helpful tips to the article, please suggest them in the comment section on our social media post.

-The Novus Apprenticeship programme is currently being finalised, keep an eye out of updates via the Novus Facebook, Twitter, and LinkedIn pages.
+The Novus Apprenticeship programme is currently being finalised, keep an eye out of updates via the LinkedIn page.